Best Push Your Luck Board Games [2026]: Top 10 Ranked

 The result is a very tangible risk/reward ratio.
 Unlike simpler games, where the push-your-luck is abstracted, in Clank! you always know how much you risk (how many hit points you have left, what stage of the attacks the dragon is in) and what you can gain (the precious artifact is just two spots below the surface – I can get there and back above in two turns).

 The element of chance is implemented with the cards you draw from the deck and the cards that come on the display.
-The more are bought, the more are replenished, increasing the chance that one of them has the dreaded dragon symbol, indicating an attack.
+The more that are bought, the more are replenished, increasing the chance that one of them has the dreaded dragon symbol, indicating an attack.

 Moreover, you compete with other players – when the first player gets out of the dungeon, the attack intensifies significantly.
 So the dilemma is always whether to race out when other players are still deep in or go for another scoop of the loot.

 But we shouldn’t neglect the deck-building part of Clank!, because it’s one of the best in business.
-You’ll get the satisfaction of adding new cards to your deck every turn and you have to make sure to have the right balance of movement and weapons in your deck, as well as companion cards, cards with other special powers, and cards that generate clank.
-Towards the end, you might want to transition towards more cards with victory points, that are otherwise useless during the game.
+You’ll get the satisfaction of adding new cards to your deck every turn, and you have to make sure to have the right balance of movement and weapons in your deck, as well as companion cards, cards with other special powers, and cards that generate clank.
+Towards the end, you might want to transition towards more cards with victory points that are otherwise useless during the game.

 But there is more (really).
-Clank! is not just one game, it comes in several flavors:
+Clank! is not just one game; it comes in several flavors:

-- Clank!: A deck-building adventure is the original game which is set in a high-fantasy world.
+• Clank!: A deck-building adventure is the original game, which is set in a high-fantasy world.
 There are numerous expansions available, adding new maps, cards, and even asymmetrical characters.

-- Clank!
+• Clank!
 In!
 Space! is a sci-fi variant, with its main feature being the modular board that you build before every game.

-- Clank!
+• Clank!
 Legacy: Acquisitions Incorporated is, as the name suggests, a legacy game, including a whole story-driven campaign.

-- Clank!: Catacombs is the latest addition introducing an exploration element with an even more complex modular board.
+• Clank!: Catacombs is the latest addition, introducing an exploration element with an even more complex modular board.
 This time, you venture into the unknown, building the board as you play the game, instead of knowing where and what to go for beforehand.

 Besides all the remarkable positives, Clank! remains a relatively approachable game for all players.
 I’ve taught it to beginners and non-gamers without any issues.
 Clank! is truly one of the great board games of modern times.
-Its ingredients are implemented perfectly and they form a result that is even more than the sum of its parts.
-Clank! is phenomenal and I can only recommend it, whichever edition you go for.
+Its ingredients are implemented perfectly, and they form a result that is even more than the sum of its parts.
+Clank! is phenomenal, and I can only recommend it, whichever edition you go for.